 All main CRM tools, but no workflow automation or territory mgmt

 Save up to 100k records, priority email support, and more

 Adds territory management, custom modules and more

-You get most features, but with limited storage and no integrations.
+You get most features but limited storage and no integrations.

 Yes, for up to 10 users.